doyeonOh/Angular2ChromeExtensionSeed/README.md

 Get the project localy: git clone https://github.com/Toldwin/Angular2ChromeExtensionSeed.git

-Go in the project folder: cd Angular2ChromeExtensionSeed

 # Use
-To launch/use the extension directly in your browser as a standard web page: npm start
+To launch/use the extension directly in your browser as a standard web page, in the project folder use: npm start

 To use project as an extension in Chrome:
 - Open Chrome preferences